Last updated: May 3, 2026

 Frequently Asked Questions

-Do I need a bond for a cleaning business in Indiana?
+Do I need a state cleaning service license in Indiana?

-What insurance do I need for a cleaning business in Indiana?
+Do I need a janitor’s bond in Indiana?

-How much does it cost to start a cleaning business in Indiana?
+How much does it cost to start a cleaning service in Indiana?

 More Indiana Business Guides